weaversa/cryptol-course/labs/SAW/SAW.md

 Explicit arrays can be useful when you want to assert a condition on a particular element of the array.
 Of course, a drawback is you have to initialize every member of the array.
-However, this can be problematic for large arrays.
+This can be problematic for large arrays.
 Ideally, one would just have to declare the array implicitly as before and then pass this array to a Cryptol specification for postconditions as was done in the previous examples.